-Deenesh Seedoyal is a Fellow member of the Association of Chartered Certified Accountants and holds a membership of The Institute of Hospitality UK.
+Fellow member of the Association of Chartered Certified Accountants and holds a membership of The Institute of Hospitality UK.
 He is also a registered member of the Mauritius Institute of Professional Accountants and the Mauritius Institute of Directors.

-He has more than 15 years' experience at senior management level in corporate finance and the hotel industry.
-He joined Attitude Hospitality Management Ltd in July 2008 and is currently the Group Chief Financial Officer.
+He has more than 15 years' experience at executive management level with specific focus in Corporate Finance, Treasury management and Financial reporting.
+He joined the Company in July 2008 and is currently the Chief Financial Officer of the Group.
 Prior to joining Attitude, he was the Financial Controller at Sands Resorts.

-Deenesh has been an Executive Director of Attitude Hospitality Ltd (AHL) since 2010.
-Consequently, he sits on several boards of AHL's subsidiaries, including ATTITUDE PROPERTY LTD which was listed on the Stock Exchange of Mauritius since 2015.
-Furthermore, Deenesh is the Vice Chairperson of the Board of Trustees of the Attitude Pension Fund which was established in 2014 to provide retirement benefits to the Group's employees.
+Deenesh sits on several boards of Attitude Hospitality Ltd (AHL) and its subsidiaries, including Attitude Property Ltd which is listed on the Stock Exchange of Mauritius since 2015.
+He is the Vice Chairperson of the Board of Trustees of the Attitude Pension Fund (APF) which was established in 2014 to provide retirement benefits to the Group's employees.